Install Windows 11 Home or Windows 10 Home without a Microsoft account

 6. Hit the Enter key.

-7. The computer will reboot and return you to the "choose a country" screen.
+7. The computer will reboot and then it will return you to the "choose a country" screen.

 This can take 1-2 minutes.